Pilfer/GifboomAPI/README.md

 GifboomAPI
 ==========

-Partial class for Gifboom's API

-#It's worth noting...

-That I've got the swagger of a cripple.
+Partial class for Gifboom's API.
+This is super outdated and terrible.
+Probably some of the worst hacked together code I've ever written.
+Ever.
+Please don't use this,